marzilli/The-Bad-Bunch/README.md

 # The Bad Bunch

-This one bad bunch of Lightning Web Compoments used to enable developers and architechs on how to optimize Ligthning Performance using Chrome Developer Tools.
+This one Bad Bunch of Lightning Web Compoments used to enable developers and architechs on how to optimize Ligthning Performance using Chrome Developer Tools.
+All of these compoments implement *Worst Practices* to educate people who need to troubleshoot Lightning Compoment Peformance.

 NAME        VALUE
 ──────────  ──────────────────